 Advanced neurological care in central Denver

-The neurologists and neurosurgeons at Rose Medical Center care for patients with conditions of the brain, spinal cord and nerves.
+As part of the Swedish Neuro Network, the neurologists and neurosurgeons at Rose Medical Center care for patients with conditions of the brain, spinal cord and nerves.
 Our physicians use advanced technologies to provide neurological and neurosurgical services in both inpatient and outpatient settings.
-This type of comprehensive care makes us the premier neuroscience center in central Denver.
+This type of comprehensive care makes us one of the premier neuroscience centers in central Denver.

 Additionally, we feel a strong sense of responsibility to serve as a resource for our community.
 As such, we offer community outreach and education for neurological conditions, including cardiovascular services to address underlying risk factors for stroke.

 For more information about the Swedish Neuro Network at Rose Medical Center, please call (303) 320-7673.

 Rose Medical Center is certified by The Joint Commission as a Primary Stroke Center.

 World-class physicians and staff